 When I invented the large Spiral Wishing Wells, I didn't have enough money to build the tooling and develop the marketing.
 But I was ABSOLUTELY SURE that if I could only get the idea in front of someone with money, they would JUMP at the chance to provide financing.
 Does that sound familiar?

 It wasn't that easy to attract interest.
 A doctor I knew expressed interest.
 After lots of negotiating, I agreed to his terms.
 I was willing to give away half of everything I would ever earn, AND controlling interest for a meager $25,000 investment.
 In other words, I was willing to do all the work and make a silent investor a huge profit.
 Actually, that is as good a deal that someone in my position could have gotten.
 The person investing the money for an undeveloped, unproven idea is always going to get the most.
-But just before signing the agreement, he got cold feet and withdrew.
+In this instance, he got cold feet just before signing the agreement.

 I was devastated.
 But that turned out to be his loss and my gain, because I found a way to get a fiberglass vendor to take a chance with me by making a mold and a couple production Wells on 30-day terms.
-The rest is history, as they say.
-I have sold thousands of Wells, and now count Wal-Mart, McDonald's, and other well-known companies as my best customers.
+Since that day, I have sold thousands of Wells, and now count Wal-Mart, McDonald's, and other well-known companies as my best customers.
 Wishing Wells have generated over $1 billion for charities and organizations around the world.
-I thought it would be a short term business...thought I would penetrate the market in 2 or 3 years, but that was a silly notion.
+Actually, I thought it would be a short term business.
+I thought I would penetrate the market in 2 or 3 years, but that was a silly notion.
 The world is a much larger market than that.
 This business has been going strong since 1985.

 So for me, I'm glad no one was willing to invest.
 If they had, I would now be sharing my hard-earned profit rather than being my own boss.
 I much prefer the latter.
 The moral of the story is, do EVERYTHING you can to try to do it on your own.
 If you have to take on an investor, be prepared to give up a lot.
 Anyone with the ability to invest is going to want control, or at least, a huge profit.